MuharomRahZ/ml-binary-classification-bad-debt/README.md

-# Bad Debt/Credit Machine Learning Model - Binary Classification (CAPSTONE PROJECT)
+# Bad Debt/Credit Scoring Machine Learning Model - Binary Classification (CAPSTONE PROJECT)
 This capstone project is a final work/project from Junior Data Science program (intermediate course) in an online summer class with RMDS Narasio Data (https://www.instagram.com/narasiodata/).
 In this work I have multiple objectives to be achieved:

 **1. Perform Bad Debt / Credit Analysis**